andrew/ultimate-awesome/README.md

 - [awesome-dehazing](https://github.com/youngguncho/awesome-dehazing) - A curated list of awesome dehazing papers.
 - [awesome-perceived-performance](https://github.com/Zhouzi/awesome-perceived-performance) - 💫 Perceived performance best practices & resources.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
+- [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-funkin-resources](https://github.com/FunkinCrew/awesome-funkin-resources) - Community curated resources for Friday Night Funkin'.